Code-Institute-Submissions/CasinoGame/README.md

-The idea I had for the web page as an improvement after completing the webpage would be when the user matches a pair they could zoom or move towards the user�s screen.
+The idea I had for the web page as an improvement after completing the webpage would be when the user matches a pair they could zoom or move towards the user's screen.
 They would enlarge and say pair.
-At the moment I didn�t believe this was necessary but as a future improvement this could be an excellent idea.
+At the moment I didn't believe this was necessary but as a future improvement this could be an excellent idea.
 This could be with fireworks just enhance the users experience when they get a pair visually.